dominikbraun/haystack/README.md

 ```sh
 $ haystack <path> <term> --case-insensitive
 ```
-_haystack_ searches for all files it can get.
-You can provide a whitelist of file extensions to filter only for specific ones.
+You can provide a whitelist of file extensions if you don't want all files to be searched.
-This is NOT case sensitive

 ```sh
 $ haystack <path> <term> --whitelist rs go